ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 3. Why did you circle (b) and (d)? (reshape one into another)

     [ They both contain precisely the same connectivity.
-Because of this, (b) can be embedded inside (d) covering the whole graph. (d) can be embedded inside (b) covering the whole graph!
-No loss of information occurs in either direction of embedding.]

-    Let us make the “no loss of information” more precise.
-Saying *two graphs are the same* amounts to providing two embeddings between them as shown below.
+Because of this, (b) can be "changed" to look like (d) and vice versa by repositioning the vertices and/or the edges.
+Thus, both the graphs are the same.]

+    Graphs (b) and (d) are **isomorphic** -- 'iso' means same, 'morph' means form. (b) and (d) are of same form.

+   (b) and (d) are isomorphic means that there is an embedding of (b) in (d) (shown in red below), and an embedding of (d) in (b) (shown in green) such that one undoes the action of the other.
 Take any vertex in (b).
 Follow it through the red followed by the green embedding.
-You will reach the same vertex you started at.
+You will reach the same vertex you started at (green undoes red).
 Take any vertex in (d).
 Follow it through the green followed by the red embedding.
-You will reach the same vertex you started with.
+You will reach the same vertex you started with (red undoes green).
 Similarly for the edges.

 ```{image} assets/Ch3/3-same-graphs-2.jpeg
 :alt: Whoopsy!